 - "Project Proponent" means the entity that has primary responsibility for a specific project within the grant proposal.
 Project proponents receive grant funds through their relationship with the grant applicant.
 Project proponents can be those entities defined in CWC §10541(g).
-For grant solicitations where there is a single project the project proponent and the applicant can be the same entity. - Section 2.
-Section 2. - "Project" refers to an individual effort included in the Proposal that may be construction of physical facilities or implementation of non-structural actions. - Source" refers to the bond measure providing funding.
+For grant solicitations where there is a single project the project proponent and the applicant can be the same entity. - \cancel{P} "Proposal" refers to a project or suite of projects and actions that are proposed for funding.